JMulder99/TrackingTelescope_Nikhef2022/Design/README.md

 # Design
 This subfolder contains files corresponding design of the experimental setup of the telescope.
+Within this folder, the newest version of the chip holder design in Fusion 360 is uploaded, together with the corresponding .stl file(s).
+Older versions of the chip holder are retired to the dedicated subfolder.